Ergus/Extrae-rs/Readme.md

 ### Tokio integration.

-Tokio already has imtegration with the [tracing](https://crates.io/crates/tracing) crate.
+Tokio already has integration with the [tracing](https://crates.io/crates/tracing) crate.
 While the method it uses is a bit different in philosophy, Extrae-rs provides out of the box integration and some extra features.